Ihsaan-f/google-meeter/README.md

 ![This is an image of the command prompt which ran "pip help"](https://phoenixnap.com/kb/wp-content/uploads/2021/06/pip-help-command.png)

-3. Now do "pip install selenium pyautogui schedule time" and enter.
+3. Now do ```pip install selenium pyautogui schedule time``` and enter.
 4. This might take some time downloading.
-5. If it says "WARNING: You are using pip version (version); however, version (version) is available.
+5. If it says ```WARNING: You are using pip version (version); however, version (version) is available.
-You should consider upgrading via the 'C:\Python310\python.exe -m pip install --upgrade pip' command".You can upgrade if you want but it is not compulsory.
+You should consider upgrading via the 'C:\Python310\python.exe -m pip install --upgrade pip' command```.You can upgrade if you want but it is not compulsory.
 6. You have successfully installed the pip modules 😃.

 ### **Chrome-driver/webdriver**